-This chocolate is extra special and will literally melt in your mouth!
+This chocolate is extra special and will melt in your mouth!
 Nama chocolate is a ganache and similar to the filling inside truffles.
 Nama, which means raw or fresh in Japanese is called so because of the fresh cream inside the chocolate.
 As a result, you have to consume this chocolate within a few days after purchase.

 Of course, I found Royce chocolate at the airport of all places and was ever so happy to eat them while waiting for our flight back to Chiang Mai.
-It is on the pricey side but it is so worth trying!
+It is on the pricey side, but it is so worth trying!
 The only place I found this chocolate is at the airport, so make sure to check it out before you catch your flight.

 Good food in Hanoi to try #5: Pheva Chocolate

 Pheva chocolate popped up a few times when it came to finding sweets to eat in Vietnam.
-While I liked that these chocolates are locally made, I found the chocolates to be underwhelming for the price.
+While I liked that these chocolates locally made, I found the chocolates to be underwhelming for the price.

-They did have some interesting flavours though.
+They did have some unique flavours though.
 While I was there, I saw that there was cinnamon, ginger, orange peel, sesame and peanuts, white pepper, sesame, and peanuts.
 The best part about this shop though is that there are a lot of samples you can try…

 Honourable mentions | good Vietnamese food in Hanoi that you might like